By John Dixon, Consulting Architect, LogicsOne

 - Cloud brokers can accelerate the cloud application lifecycle

 Dave does an excellent job of explaining the things that IT must do in order to deliver on the hybrid cloud promise.
 Often, conversations on cloud computing are purely about technology, but I think there’s much more at stake.
 For example, Dave’s first two points above really resonate with me.
 You can also read “cloud computing” as ITIL-style sourcing.
 Cloud computing puts service management back in focus.
-“Cloud is about IT services first, infrastructure second,” and “You won’t own the infrastructure […]” also suggests that cloud computing may influence a shift in the makeup of corporate IT departments – fewer core technologists and more “T-shaped” individuals.
-So called T-shaped individuals have knowledge and experience with a broad set of technologies (the top of the “T”), but have depth in one or more areas like programming, Linux, or storage area networking.
+“Cloud is about IT services first, infrastructure second,” and “You won’t own the infrastructure […]” also suggest that cloud computing may influence a shift in the makeup of corporate IT departments – fewer core technologists and more “T-shaped” individuals.
+So-called T-shaped individuals have knowledge and experience with a broad set of technologies (the top of the “T”), but have depth in one or more areas like programming, Linux, or storage area networking.
 My prediction is that there will still be a need for core technologists; but that some of them may move into roles to do things like define customer-facing IT services.
 For this reason, our CMaaS product also includes optional services to deal with this type of workforce transformation.
 This is an example of a non-technical item that must be made when considering cloud computing.
 Do you agree?
 Do you have other non-technical considerations for cloud computing?

 - Collaborative Design